hrishikod/Capital_Programme_Optimiser/COPT_SOLVER_FORMULATION.md

-# COPT Solver Formulation
+# Capital Project Optimiser Formulation
+### Fixed funding with piecewise soft cap

-This document describes the mathematical formulation of the optimization problem implemented in `git_copt_solver.ipynb` (specifically the `CoptSpendMatchMO` class).
+This document describes the mathematical formulation of the capital project optimiser problem.
+The problem is to optimise the capital project portfolio subject to fixed funding with a piecewise soft cap on the net balance.

 ## 1. Sets and Indices